TypeCellOS/BlockNote/packages/website/docs/docs/block-types.md

 Notice three details about this code snippet.
 First, since we still want the editor to use the [Built-In Block Types](/docs/block-types#built-in-block-types), we add `defaultBlockSchema` to our custom block schema.
 Second, the key which we use for the custom image block is the same string we use for its type.
 Make sure that this is always the case for your own custom blocks.
 Finally, we provide the type of our schema as a type argument to `BlockNoteEditor`.

 And we're done!
 You now know how to create custom blocks and add them to the editor.
 Head to [Manipulating Blocks](/docs/manipulating-blocks) to see what you can do with them in the editor.

-### Limitations

-While custom blocks open a lot of doors for what you can do with BlockNote, we're still working on improving the API and there are a few limitations for the kinds of blocks you can create.

-#### Multiple Rich-Text Fields

-Some block types may require having multiple editable rich-text fields in a single block.
-Tables, for example, have an editable field for each cell.
-However, since you can only include a single `InlineContent` component in your custom block, only one editable field per block is officially supported.

-Depending on your use case, it may be possible to work around this issue by using editable fields that aren't read by BlockNote.
-However, there are some caveats to this:

-1. Keyboard navigation will skip these editable fields.
-2. The editor will lose focus if the cursor is in one of these editable fields.

-#### Using the `contenteditable` Attribute

-BlockNote relies on the HTML `contenteditable` attribute to determine where the keyboard cursor can move.
-Therefore, any elements you use inside `render` should have their `contenteditable` set to `false`.